mrklingon/CP-Explore/README.md

 When the switch is shifted to the left, **shaking* the CPX will show all neopixels in green and generate a new galaxy.

 Both versions, CircuitPython or Makecode work the same.

+The generation of the galaxy creates two 100 element arrays.
+One defines the stars, and the other the "type" of solar system.
+When in **explore** mode, the defined colors and speed of the planets is set based on an algorithm.

 **Files**